Can Large Language Models be Effective Online Opinion Miners?: Experimental Details

-\paragraph{Case study: LLMs’ summarize capability} We illustrate our LLM-Judge evaluation protocol with two case studies: one on a review site (Tables~\ref{tab:llm_judge_eval_case_study_11} and~\ref{tab:llm_judge_eval_case_study_12}), and one on a Reddit (Tables~\ref{tab:llm_judge_eval_case_study_21} and~\ref{tab:llm_judge_eval_case_study_22}).
-In each set, the first table shows the input content, the model-generated summary (\gptfouro), the gold opinion-centric summary, and the automatic metric A3CU score, while the second table provides a reference-free, six-dimension LLM-Judge assessment complete with per-dimension scores and detailed reasoning.
+\paragraph{Case study: LLMs’ insight generation capability} We illustrate our LLM-as-a-judge evaluation protocol with two case studies: one on a review site (Tables~\ref{tab:llm_judge_eval_case_study_11} and~\ref{tab:llm_judge_eval_case_study_12}), and one on a Reddit (Tables~\ref{tab:llm_judge_eval_case_study_21} and~\ref{tab:llm_judge_eval_case_study_22}).
+In each set, the first table shows the input content, the model-generated insight (\gptfouro), the gold opinion-centric insight, and the automatic metric A3CU score, while the second table provides a reference-free, six-dimension LLM-as-a-judge assessment complete with per-dimension scores and detailed reasoning.

-Although the A3CU metric assigns the review site example a high score (60.91) and the Reddit example a low score (10.12), our reference-free LLM-Judge evaluation reveals that the model’s performance on the Reddit content is in fact stronger across several human-aligned dimensions—particularly \textit{Coverage} and \textit{Specificity}.
-This divergence highlights the limitations of purely reference-based, automatic metrics in capturing the nuanced, insight-oriented qualities of opinion summaries.
+Although the A3CU metric assigns the review site example a high score (60.91) and the Reddit example a low score (10.12), our reference-free LLM-as-a-judge evaluation reveals that the model’s performance on the Reddit content is in fact stronger across several human-aligned dimensions—particularly \textit{Coverage} and \textit{Specificity}.
+This divergence highlights the limitations of purely reference-based, automatic metrics in capturing the nuanced, insight-oriented qualities of opinion insights.
 We therefore conclude that for OIG evaluation, combining automatic reference-based metrics with a reference-free, human-aligned judging protocol yields a more comprehensive and reliable assessment of LLMs’ true insight‐generation capabilities.

-\paragraph{Human Evaluation} We assess the quality of the generated summary through a human evaluation conducted on Amazon Mechanical Turk (AMT).
-Specifically, we randomly sample 200 examples from our benchmark and ask three human judges per example to evaluate summaries generated by GPT-4o under two settings: 1) using only the input content, and 2) using both the input content and gold tuples.
-Each judge rates the quality of the summaries on a 1 to 5 scale across six criteria.
+\paragraph{Human evaluation} We assess the quality of the generated insight through a human evaluation conducted on Amazon Mechanical Turk (AMT).
+Specifically, we randomly sample 200 examples from our benchmark and ask three human judges per example to evaluate insights generated by GPT-4o under two settings: 1) using only the input content, and 2) using both the input content and gold tuples.
+Each judge rates the quality of the insights on a 1 to 5 scale across six criteria.
 The AMT interface used for human evaluation is presented in Figure \ref{fig:humaneval_main}, \ref{fig:humaneval_faithfulness}, \ref{fig:humaneval_coverage}, \ref{fig:humaneval_specificity}, \ref{fig:humaneval_insightfulness}, \ref{fig:humaneval_intent} and \ref{fig:humaneval_fluency}.